Photo by Sean Xu/Shutterstock

 King has some well-earned opinions on where to stay in Maui.
 “My favorite is the Montage Kapalua Bay [reopening October 15] up at the north end of the island.
 Once you arrive, there is no reason to leave or go very far, other than to explore other parts of the island.
 Closer to the airport, and better for sightseeing the entire island are the Four Seasons Resort Maui, the newer Andaz at Wailea, and the Fairmont Kea Lani.
 The Grand Wailea is huge, but it is a great family resort.
 I think they have the most pools and water activities for kids anywhere in Hawaii, with multiple swimming pools for different ages.”

-The Ritz-Carlton, Kapalua has its own take on a Work, Learn, and Play-cation package—families can get away together and still be productive at work or school in residential suites with small kitchens; they can move to the poolside cabana if they just need to listen in on the Zoom call.
+The Ritz-Carlton, Kapalua has its own take on a work and play package, called OOO (Out of the Ordinary)—families can get away together and still be productive at work or school in residential suites with small kitchens; they can move to the poolside cabana if they just need to listen in on the Zoom call.
 There’s enhanced Wi-Fi to stay connected everywhere on the 53-acre property.